The right breakfast

 What about the basics ?

-You’re coming into this phase well-prepared – you’ll have already stocked up on healthy foods and are keeping an eye on the fat and sugar content of your ingredients.
-You’re also drinking plenty of water, eating 5 portions of fruit and veg a day and indulge in moderation.
+You’re starting this phase well prepared: you’ve already stocked up on healthy foods and are paying attention to the fat and sugar content of your products.
+You’re also drinking plenty of water, eating five servings of fruits and vegetables a day, and snacking in moderation.
 Small changes can make a big difference.
-Maybe you already feel fitter or your focus has improved?

 What’s the plan for the following weeks?